Jay Henderson (ice hockey)

-Jay Elliot Henderson (born September 17, 1978) is a former Canadian professional ice hockey winger.
-He is currently an assistant coach with the Kootenay Ice of the Western Hockey League.
+Jay Elliot Henderson (born September 17, 1978) is a Canadian former professional ice hockey winger.
 Henderson was the final player drafted in the 1997 NHL Entry Draft, picked in the ninth round, 246th overall, by the Boston Bruins.

 Playing career

 After playing four seasons in the Western Hockey League, with the Red Deer Rebels and Edmonton Ice, Henderson made his professional debut with the Bruins' American Hockey League affiliate, the Providence Bruins, in the 1997–98 season.
 He made his NHL debut with the Bruins during the 1998–99 season, appearing in four games.
 He appeared in 29 more games with the Bruins over the next two seasons.
 To date, he has no further NHL experience.
 In 33 career NHL games, Henderson recorded one goal and three assists.

 Henderson played for Augsburger Panther and Frankfurt Lions of Germany's DEL during the 2005–06 and 2006–07 seasons.